petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/deploying-code-to-lxc/troubleshooting-a-microservice-in-the-cloud-console.md

 ## Verify the Environment Variable is Present

 Use the shell to make sure the variable is in the environment where Spring Boot can detect it.
-Shell access in the console puts you directly in the environment where your microservice runs.
+Shell access in the console puts you directly in the container where your microservice runs.

 1. While you're on the service's page, click the *Shell* tab.